 Backcountry sites typically have primitive toilet facilities and water, a tent pad, and a fire ring.
 Some have a picnic table and a grill on the fire ring, and a few have shelters.

 Seasonal availability varies by park.
 Pets are allowed but must be leashed and attended at all times.

 Coming to the park?
-Know the "key three:"
+Know the "Key 3:"

 - Arrive prepared.
-Buy your vehicle permit, check current visitor alerts and download maps in advance of your trip.
-Services and facilities may be limited, so bring everything you might need.
+Buy your vehicle permit, check visitor alerts and campfire restrictions, and download maps before your trip.

 Make a reservation

 Online reservations can be made up to 120 days in advance, 24 hours a day, except for the first day a reservation becomes available.
 On that first day, reservations cannot be made online before 8 a.m.
 A non-refundable reservation fee ($10.00 for call center/$7.00 for web) is charged for each advance reservation.

 For specific accessibility information, please call the park before reserving.

 Rate is per site, per night, and includes tax.